Saurabh-Singh-007/Saurabh-Singh-007/README.md

 Hi , I am Saurabh Singh , a fresher in Mathematics and Computing at IIT Mandi.
 JEE Advanced Rank: 3802
-Interseted in Technology and Development
+Interested in Technology and Development

 <!---